 Having Trouble Finding an Internship?

 Do not wait until your last quarter of study to enroll in LA 371 and begin looking for an opportunity.
-If you are having trouble finding an internship to satisfy the LA 371 course requirements, keep reading and meet with the Department Chair to review your options.
+If you are having trouble finding an internship to satisfy the LA 371 course requirements, keep reading and meet with the Department Head to review your options.

 Consider the following: